 She has a BA (Hons) in accounting and finance and was awarded a ‘distinction’ for her MSc in charity accounting at the Cass Business School.
 She is an Associate Chartered Management Accountant.
 Her particular areas of interest in the charity sector are finance, philanthropy and grant making.

-During and following her post-graduate studies in charity accounting, she has provided technical and managerial advice to a several charities.
+During and following her post-graduate studies in charity accounting, she has provided technical and managerial advice to several charities.